sr-stanley/adds-vm-creation/README.md

 ---

-### Step 5 - Set the Domain Dontroller’s Private IP Address to Static in Azure
+### Step 5 - Set the Domain Controller’s Private IP Address to Static in Azure

 **This is important because:**
 - The domain controller acts as a server and DNS server.